Is your child ready for a cell phone? Take this quiz to find out.

 Compared to LifeLock, Aura offers much more straightforward and transparent pricing and plan options.

-All Aura plans provide the same high level of protection — all you do is decide whether you want to protect yourself, yourself and a loved one, or your entire family.
+Unlike LifeLock’s “feature gating” and renewal price increase strategies, all Aura plans provide the same high level of protection — you only need to decide whether you want to protect yourself, yourself and a loved one, or your entire family.

-Aura doesn’t offer a bare-bones starter plan either.
-In fact, only LifeLock’s most expensive Ultimate Plus plan (with Norton 360) compares to Aura's comprehensive identity theft protection plans.
+Only LifeLock’s most expensive Ultimate Plus plan (with Norton 360) comes close to comparing to Aura's comprehensive identity theft protection plans.

-For a much lower cost than LifeLock's top package, Aura offers award-winning identity, credit, and financial account monitoring features, the industry’s fastest credit fraud alerts 3 , robust digital security tools, and 24/7/365 access to identity restoration specialists.
+For a much lower cost than LifeLock's top package, Aura offers award-winning identity, credit, and financial account monitoring features, robust digital security tools, 24/7/365 access to identity restoration specialists, and up to $5 million in identity theft insurance coverage.

 Here's how Aura’s pricing compares to LifeLock Ultimate Plus: